 Exercise is also important and walking 30 minutes a day is a good start.

 Primary Prevention & Statins

 There are “cardiovascular risk calculators” which can estimate an individual’s risk e.g qintervention.org.
 These are not precise.
 For instance, if there are a 100 people with a 10% risk over 10 years, it would not be possible to identify the 10 that will develop disease and the 90 that won’t.
 However, the calculators can also estimate the benefits of stopping smoking, taking a statin, treating high blood pressure etc as well as the chances of statin side effects occurring and all this information can help people decide what preventative steps they want to take.

 When the sink is draining slowly, the drainage pipe is at least 75% blocked.
 Similarly, when angina develops in coronary disease, this indicates a significant narrowing.

 Secondary prevention is when treatment is given to prevent clinical disease from getting worse e.g. to prevent heart attack or death in someone with angina.

 In this situation, the use of risk calculators is not appropriate as all patients are at high risk and all should be considered for aspirin, statins and other drugs such as ACE inhibitors.

 If a soaker pipe becomes blocked, the number of plants at risk depends on how close the blockage is to the tap.

-The heart has 3 coronary arteries and their "tap" is the aorta through which all blood leaves the heart.
-Investigations such as cardiac catheterisation and cardiac MR give information about the number and location of blockages as well as the amount of cardiac muscle at risk.
+The heart has 3 coronary arteries and investigations such as cardiac catheterisation, coronary CT angiography and cardiac MR give information about the number and location of blockages as well as the amount of cardiac muscle at risk.